 There is no cure for rabies.
 The success of post-exposure protocols varies with the location of the wound, time lapse from exposure to vaccination, and age and general health of the patient.

 Vaccinating for rabies is the best (and only) way at this time to prevent this deadly disease.
 Animals (dogs, cats, livestock) and humans who work in high-risk jobs for rabies exposure should be vaccinated for rabies.
-In the US, laws vary by state and municipality, but rabies vaccination is required by law for dogs and cats.
+In the United States, laws vary by state and municipality, but rabies vaccination is required by law for dogs and cats.